-The H8/3834 Series has seven modes of operation after a reset.
+The H8/3834U Series has seven modes of operation after a reset.
 These include six power-down modes, in which power dissipation is significantly reduced.

-Table 5.1 gives a summary of the seven operation modes.
+Table 5-1 gives a summary of the seven operation modes.
+All but the active (high-speed) mode are power-down modes.

-Table 5.1 Operation Modes
+Table 5-1 Operation Modes